kevin143carr/tarpon-installer/README.md

 dothisactionnext1 = MSGBOX "You chose %getusernamesfilevariable%"\
 dothisactionnext2 = MSGBOX "You chose %getusernameslistvariable%"

-## IFGOTO - IFGOTO allows you to jump to an index name in the .ini file based on a condition 1 or 0 condition.
+## IFGOTO - IFGOTO allows you to jump to an index name in the .ini file based on a 1 or 0 condition.
+If the condition is '0' then the jump to an index name will happen, this is because many of the linux commands\
+return '0' to indicate true.
+You can modify commands for Windows to return 0 for true;
-If the a goto happens, the execution of the .ini found will continue from that point.
+If the a goto happens, the execution of the .ini found will continue from that point.\
-**Example:**
+**Examples:**
-*makeuserdirectory = IFGOTO::test -d /usr/bin::iniindexnameyouwanttojumpto*
+*checklinuxuserdirectory = IFGOTO::[ -d "/usr/bin" ]; exit $?::iniindexnameyouwanttojumpto*\
+*checkwindowsdirectory = ::IF EXIST "C:\Windows" (cmd /c exit 0) ELSE (cmd /c exit 1) & cmd /c exit %ERRORLEVEL%::iniindexnameyouwanttojumpto*\

 ## EXEC_PYFUNC - EXEC_PYFUNC allows you to call a function from a .py file regardless of whether python is installed or not.
 The syntax is:  EXEC_PYFUNC::folder_if_any\pythonfiletoexecute.py::name_of_function_to_execute::parameters,seperated,by,commas\